surhh/nfitsview/README.md

 # About nFITSview  (next FITS viewer)
-nFITSview - A simple and user-friendly FITS image viewer
+nFITSview - A user-friendly FITS image viewer

 Currently nFITSview supports the following formats and features: